Press

 The Irish Independent captured the moment as government leaders toured the workshop, met island knitters, and recognised the co‑op’s growing role in sustaining employment and preserving Aran knitting traditions.

-The visit marked an early milestone in the development of what would later become the Inis Meáin Knitting Company, a commitment to place, culture, and craftsmanship that continues to define the brand today 50 years later.
+The visit marked an early milestone in the development of the Inis Meáin Knitting Company, a commitment to place, culture, and craftsmanship that continues to define the brand today 50 years later.